isVy08/data-jobs-landscape/README.md

 # What I did
 1. Scrape and collect data
 2. Wrange and clean text (the whole data is textual)
-3. Explore the data by create static visualizations (mostly word cloud)
+3. Explore the data through static visualizations (mostly word cloud)
 4. Write up an analysis report

 # What's in this repo